hasithaa/fork-module-ballerina-workflow/docs/patterns/error-propagation.md

 The `check` expression is the entire mechanism — it unwraps `T|error` to `T` on success, and returns the error to the caller on failure.
 There is no special workflow API involved.

+This applies to every `check` in the workflow, not just the first one.
+Any failing `check` propagates to the workflow boundary and marks the run as failed.

 ## How the Error Appears in the Workflow Engine

 When the workflow fails via `check`: